tus/tusd/docs/hooks.md

 ...
 ```

 If an event occurs, the tusd binary will look for a file, named exactly as the event, which will then be executed, as long as the object exists.
 In the example above, the binary `./path/to/hooks/pre-create` will be invoked, before an upload is created, which can be used to e.g. validate certain metadata.
-Please note, that the hook file *must not* have an extension, such as `.sh` or `.py`, or else tusd will not recognize and ignore it.
+Please note, that in UNIX environments the hook file *must not* have an extension, such as `.sh` or `.py`, or else tusd will not recognize and ignore it.
+On Windows, however, the hook file *must* have an extension, such as `.bat` or `.exe`.
 A detailed list of all events can be found at the end of this document.

 ### The Hook's Environment